WERA Executive Committee

 Ikerbasque and Ramon y Cajal Fellow (appointed Associate Professor)

-Faculty of Psychology and Education
+Faculty of Education and Sports

 University of Deusto, Spain

-President-Elect (July 2022 – June 2024)
+President-Elect (July 2024 – June 2026)

-Immediate Past President (July 2020 – June 2022)
+Immediate Past President (July 2024 – June 2026)

 Dr. Felice J. Levine

-Appointed Liaison (July 2022 – June 2024)
+Appointed Liaison (July 2024 – June 2026)

-Executive Director, American Educational Research Association, US
+Executive Director Emerita, American Educational Research Association, US

-Felice J. Levine is Executive Director of the American Educational Research Association (AERA), based in Washington, D.C.
+Felice J. Levine is Executive Director Emerita of the American Educational Research Association (AERA), based in Washington, D.C.
 From 1991 until 2002, Levine was Executive Officer of the American Sociological Association.
 She also served as Director of the Law and Social Science Program at the National Science Foundation from 1979 to 1991 and as Senior Research Social Scientist at the American Bar Foundation from 1974 to 1983.
 Her work has focused on research and science policy issues, research ethics, the academic and scientific workforce, and higher education.
 She has served as facilitator of WERA-in-formation since 2007.
 With interdisciplinary background across the social and behavioral sciences, she serves on the Executive Committee of the Consortium of Social Science Associations and is Vice-Chair and on the Board of Directors of the Council of Professional Associations on Federal Statistics.
 Levine recently served as chair of the National Research Council Workshop on Protecting Student’s Records and Facilitating Education Research.
 She is a Fellow of the American Association for the Advancement of Science, the Association for Psychological Science, and the American Educational Research Association, and an elected member of the International Statistical Institute.
 She is a past President of the Law and Society Association.
 She received her A.B., A.M., and Ph.D. degrees from the University of Chicago in sociology and psychology.

 Prof. Ingrid Gogolin

-Appointed Liaison (July 2022 – June 2024)
+Appointed Liaison (July 2024 – June 2026)

 Director, Diversity in Education Research